HarrisonHemstreet/TIL-2023/project-to-dos.md

 * require file names and componets to be upper cammel case
 * double quotes only
 * tabs are 4 spaces. we use 4 spaces for everything
+* component code and styles located in the same folder
+* all pages/components should be jsx. everything else that is heavier in logic should be js